 In the late-1960’s it was taken over by Robert Norris and was reopened, with plans to renovate the building, but these plans came to nothing, and the theatre closed again.

-It was later taken over by the Kerasotes Theatres chain, and was renovated and restored, reopening on December 25, 1968.
+It was taken over by the Kerasotes Theatres chain, and was renovated and restored, reopening on December 25, 1968.
 On October 10, 1980, an adjacent former funeral home was converted into a second screen.
 Closed again on October 1, 1995, it was slated for demolition.
 In 1997, it was purchased by Tim Burke, and in November 1998 it reopened screening Classic movies in both screens.
 There was a covenant placed on the theatre by Kerasotes forbidding the screening of first run movies for a 10-year period.
 The theatre went into use as a concert venue from February 2002.

 This 500-seat Art Deco style theatre certainly lived up to its name, especially its impressive neon-and-lightbulb lit marquee, and was one of the jewels of downtown Streator.
 Sadly, its future is very uncertain.

 Just login to your account and subscribe to this theater.